Posts for category: Uncategorized

 Don't Play Through Pain

 As the weather warms up more children and adults will go outside and get active.
 Exercising is excellent for your overall health but sometimes athletes can be their own worst enemy, especially when they continue to play following an injury to thier foot or ankle.
-William A. Cohen, D.P.M. in Nashville suggests you seek proper diagnosis and prompt treatment if you are continuing to limp or have continued pain that doesn't subside within a few days.
+Foot & Ankle Specialists of Nashville suggests you seek proper diagnosis and prompt treatment if you are continuing to limp or have continued pain that doesn't subside within a few days.
 Of course, if you think you may have any kind of acute injury you should seek immediate medical attention.

 "Grin and bear it" is never a good strategy for athletes.
 Prompt treatment by a qualified foot and ankle doctor can determine the best course of treatment for the specific injury and help get athletes back on the field.